BrainBoxLabs/brain-socket/README-v0.1.md

 WebSockets for realtime event-driven laravel apps.

-This Laravel 4 package provides an Artisan command to setup and run a WebSocket server with [Ratchet](http://socketo.me/) and the [Laravel Events](http://laravel.com/docs/events) packages.
+This Laravel 4 package provides an Artisan command to setup and run a WebSocket server with [Ratchet](http://socketo.me/) inside of a Laravel app.

 Lets begin by installing this package through Composer.
-Edit your Laravel project's `composer.json` file and require `bainboxlabs/brain-socket`
+Edit your Laravel project's `composer.json` file and add the require `bainboxlabs/brain-socket`:
-composer:

 ```json
 	"require": {